-What happens if funds in a bank account are seized because of an alleged violation of Florida law, the Florida Contraband Forfeiture Act, and 18 U.S.C. §§ 1029, 500, and 513.
+What happens if funds in a bank account are seized because of an alleged violation of Florida law, the Florida Contraband Forfeiture Act, or federal law under 18 U.S.C. §§ 1029, 500, and 513?

-When the authorities with the state or federal government seize money directly from a bank account, the bank records show a large numbers of cash deposits under the $10,000 threshold that must be reported to the government.
+When the authorities with the state or federal government seize money directly from a bank account, the bank records might show a large number of cash deposits under the $10,000 threshold that must be reported to the government.

-In these cases, the attorney for the law enforcement agency that seized the funds from the bank account will file a Complaint/Petition for Judgment of Forfeiture (“Complaint”) under the Florida Contraband Forfeiture Act.
+If you file a verified claim for the money seized, then an attorney for the law enforcement agency that seized the funds from the bank account might file a Complaint/Petition for Judgment of Forfeiture (“Complaint”) under the Florida Contraband Forfeiture Act or a federal statute.